-A. Gatherings of more than 50 persons prohibited.
-All public and private in-person gatherings of more than 50 persons are prohibited except as provided in Section 5(B).

-- B. Gatherings not subject to the 50-person limit.
+- A. Gatherings of more than 50 persons prohibited.
+All public and private in person gatherings of more than 50 persons are prohibited except as provided in Section 5(B). - B. Gatherings not subject to the 50 person limit.
 Section 5(A) does not apply to the following gatherings and, instead, the maximum size for gatherings established in EO 67, or as it may be further amended or superseded, or any Order of Public Health Emergency, applies: - 1.
 Outdoor gatherings at food establishments, and at farm wineries, limited breweries, and limited distilleries for activities and events permitted for those uses under County Code Chapter 18. - 2.
 Gatherings for religious exercise including, but not limited to, religious ceremonies. - 3.
-Wedding ceremonies and wedding receptions. - 4.
-Expressive activity on a public street, public sidewalk, in a public park subject to park rules, and on other public property expressly designated for expressive activity by its governmental owner or occupant. - C. Gatherings not subject to the 50-person limit; outdoor horse and other livestock shows and horse racing racetrack events without spectators.
+Wedding ceremonies and wedding receptions.

+4. Expressive activity on a public street, public sidewalk, in a public park subject to park rules, and on other public property expressly designated for expressive activity by its governmental owner or occupant.

+- C. Gatherings not subject to the 50 person limit; outdoor horse and other livestock shows and horse racing racetrack events without spectators.
 Section 5(A) does not apply to outdoor horse and other livestock shows and to outdoor horse racing racetrack events at which spectators are not in attendance at either such shows or events, provided that the owners, operators, and participants comply with EO 67, §§ 1, 10(a), and 10(b), all applicable "Guidelines for All Business Sectors" (pages 1-4) incorporated by reference into EO 67 and, for outdoor horse and other livestock shows, the guidelines for the "Horse and Other Livestock Shows" business sector (pages 37-39) and, for outdoor horse racing racetrack events, the guidelines for the "Horse Racing Racetracks: Multi-Day Events" business sector (pages 40-43).
 A horse or other livestock show is deemed to be conducted outdoors when, because of inclement weather, it is conducted in an open-air structure having a roof. - D. Persons working not counted.
-Persons working at gatherings, either as employees or independent contractors, do not count towards the limit on the number of persons at a gathering. - E. State requirements, recommendations, and guidance.
-Except as provided in Sections 5(A) through (D), this section does not affect any requirement, recommendation, or guidance including, but not limited to, those requiring or recommending physical distancing, that apply to gatherings established in EO 67, or as it may be further amended or superseded, any Order of Public Health Emergency, any workplace safety regulations, or any other State or federal laws related to the COVID-19 pandemic.
+Persons working at gatherings, either as employees or independent contractors, do not count towards the limit on the number of persons at a gathering. - A. Generally.
+All public and private in-person gatherings of more than 25 persons are prohibited, except as provided in Sections 5(B), (C), and (D).